AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/journey-canvas.md

 If your fallout analysis involves only a linear journey that has a single known beginning and end, consider using a [Fallout visualization](/help/analysis-workspace/visualizations/fallout/fallout-flow.md) as a more simple option for these more straightforward user journeys.

-For fallout analysis involving journeys with multiple entry points and paths, or those created in Journey Optimizer, using Journey Canvas is essential.
+Journey canvas is essential for fallout analysis involving journeys with multiple entry points and paths, or for analyzing journeys that were created in Journey Optimizer.

 ## Analyze Journey Optimizer journeys